crftwr/keyhac-mac/docs/api_reference.md

 Get a key input context to send virtual key input sequence.

-Use this method to programmatically decide what virtual keys to send and avoid instantiating InputContext class directly.
+Use this method to get a key input context object and to programmatically send virtual keys.

-Using get_input_context(), InputContext object is initialized correctly based on the current key status.